The Consultant you need

 In school I excelled in art, automotive mechanics, technical drawing, shop, music – and later on, welding.

-At age 15 I began training in the Residential Burglary Alarm Industry (in Montreal) a student of my father – a longtime burglary alarm system technician.
+At age 15 I began training in the Residential Burglary Alarm Industry, a student of my father – a longtime security system technician.

-He and a handful of colorful older characters (who were extremely talented tradesmen) took me under their wings and taught me the ropes.
+He and a handful of colorful older characters (who were extremely talented tradesmen) took me under their wings.
 The alarm techs of yesteryear were generally electricians, carpenters, telephone men, and overall handy guys.
 Fortunately I was one of very few youth invited to join the ranks at the time, and I reveled in it!

-I needed not only know how/why the products being installed worked, but also about basic construction elements (foundation, framing, electrical, HVAC, plumbing, carpentry, plastering and painting).
-I learned where to drill holes, how to fish wires, and how to avoid damaging those elements in the process.
+I needed not only know how/why the products being installed worked, but also about basic construction elements.
+I learned where to drill holes, how to fish wires, and how to avoid damaging the basic elements in the process.

 Only the” well-to-do” could afford the piece of mind that electronic security services offered back then.
 Their opulent homes were by comparison, a world away from the lower-class, cardboard-box-like apartment buildings of my childhood.